iNuman/iNuman/README.md

 ![**Hello there**](https://github.com/iNuman/GitHubStats/blob/master/hello.gif "Header")

-I’m a Computer Science graduate of 2020 batch.
-I come with an extensive experience of working with different technologies including Android Development and bit of Data Science, Machine Learning and Deep Learning.
+I’m a Computer Science graduate of 2020 batch as well as Android developer since 2018 enjoying each and every day of native development in both Kotlin and Java.
+I've developed countless apps for both clients as well as playstore.
+I came with an extensive experience of working on different technologies including Android Development and bit of Data Science, Machine Learning and Deep Learning.

 Currently Working in : [**Leed | Software Development Company**](https://www.leeddev.io/)

 Organizations I have worked on : [**Khyber Coded**](http://khybercoded.com/), [**Lines Square Technologies**](https://linesquaretech.com/) and  [**Funprime Technologies**](https://funprimetechnology.com/)

-### Things I'm good at :fire:
+### Things I'm good at:
 **Languages:** Android Kotlin, Java, Python.

+### Things I hate:
+I don't like data structures and interview questions I just love developing real world projects which will be use by millions of peoples around the globe

 **Architectures:** MVVM